1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• GERD (chronic acid reflux) - the most frequent cause
+• GERD (chronic reflux acids) - the commonest cause.

-• Accidental or intentional ingestion of harsh chemicals
+• The unintentional or deliberate ingestion of having of harsh chemicals.

-• Eosinophilic esophagitis - an allergic inflammation of the esophagus
+• Eosinophilic esophagitis - inflammation of the esophagus which is caused by allergy.

 Treatment